jamesrwilliams/personal-site/src/posts/2019/2019-02-24-deep-dive-into-the-console-api.md

 ## Computed property names

 Ever forgotten which variable is being logged?
-Fed up of concatenating a label before the variable you want to output, try wrapping your variable in an object literal.
+No more concatenating a label before the variable you want to output, try wrapping your variable in an object literal.

 By doing this the console call will also display the name of the properties alongside their values, useful when you often want to see the name of a variable when outputting via a log message.
 You can do this with a single variable e.g: `console.log({obj})` or outputting a number of things at once: